 Racist insults in Dresden's old town: 19-year-old reported!

-Report on current incidents in the inner Neustadt: racist insults and police reports from October 6, 2025.
+Report on current incidents in Inner Neustadt: Racist insults and police reports from October 6, 2025.

 Racist insults in Dresden's old town: 19-year-old reported!

-In the quiet city of Dresden there was an incident last Sunday morning that heated the minds.
-According to [Saxon], a 19-year-old was noticed in the inner old town with racist insults.
+In the quiet city of Dresden last Sunday morning there was an incident that heated up tempers.
+According to [Sächsische], a 19-year-old was noticed in the inner old town with racist insults.
 The police had to hold the young woman responsible twice because she insulted both police officers and a foreign citizen.
-The incidents were immediately reported, which was emphasized in the current police reporting.
+The incidents were reported immediately, which was highlighted in the current police report.

 Some citizens may have asked themselves how such an incident could happen.
 Racist crimes are a serious problem in Germany.
 According to current data [Statista] from the Federal Ministry of the Interior, the number of racist crimes increased significantly between 2017 and 2024.
 A look at the statistics reveals that such acts of violence are still on the agenda and that social dialogue about them is becoming increasingly important.